edsandorf/jekyll-pro-theme/docs/manual.md

 Once you have included the timeline on one of your sites, it is automatically updated every time you add a new post to your `_posts` folder.
 For an example, look at the [blogs]({{ site.url }}/blog.html) example on this website.

 ## Including a post feed
 Alternatively, you can include a post feed.
-To add the post timeline, simply add the following include statement to your site where you want the timeline to be.
+To add the post feed, simply add the following include statement to your site where you want the timeline to be.

 {% raw %}
 ```ruby